-- P2P technology platforms match borrowers and lenders directly and provide a streamlined user experience, transparent financials and due diligence, and work to reduce friction and costs of the lending process typical of brick and mortar financial institutions.
+- P2P technology platforms match borrowers and lenders directly and provide streamlined user experience, transparent financials, and due diligence, and work to reduce friction and costs of the lending process typical of brick and mortar financial institutions.

 - Leading-edge predictive data analytics enable P2P lenders to more accurately gauge the repayment potential of borrowers.

 - Zopa, the pioneering P2P British lender (established in 2005) has made £500 million Pounds in loans as of March 31, 2015, and has experienced only a 0.19% default rate since 2010 – and, that no lender with Zopa had yet lost a penny.
 (Unquoted, November 18, 2015)

 - The default rate of the six leading P2P lenders ranges from 0.00%(2/6) to 0.16%(1/6) to 0.71%(1/6) to 0.80%(1/6) to 1.5%(1/6) (Telegraph, Feb 17, 2016)